Surviving in Dead by Daylight is tough, you’re put in a trial against a Killer who is faster than you, stronger than you and has some abilities to

 This ties in with the camera again and how you use it to your advantage, things like trees are excellent for hiding behind because you just have to stay crouched and move around it putting the tree between you and the Killer.
 This means that unless the Killer knows you’re in the area and is hunting for you he/she is very unlikely to spot you.
 My personal favourite bits of cover are the generators themselves as you can be fixing them and when you hear the Killer approach you stop and crouch, if the Killer comes from the other side they will usually hit the generator and then leave without even knowing you were there.

 You can use corners in the same way, I have been crouched in a corner countless times and seen the Killer charge straight by me thanks to the camera angle stopping them from seeing me.
-Basically, anything can be used as cover if you play smart and abuse the Killer’s first-person camera.
+Basically, anything can be used as cover while surviving in Dead by Daylight, if you play smart and abuse the Killer’s first-person camera.